MetaboHUB-MetaToul-FluxoMet/IsoDesign/docs/tutorial.rst

 ------------------------
 Results visualization
 ~~~~~~~~~~~~~~~~~~~~~
-The simulation results are displayed in a table with the following columns :
+The simulation results are displayed in a table with the following columns:
    * **Name** : flux names,
    * **Kind** : flux types (NET, XCH, METAB),
    * **Initial flux value** : initial flux values (from the "Value" column in :file:`.tvar` file),